mozilla/gecko-dev/python/mozperftest/perfdocs/developing.rst

 The runner then calls `MachEnvironment.run`,  which is in charge of running the test.
 The `MachEnvironment` instance runs a sequence of **layers**.

-Layers are classes responsible of one single aspect of a performance test.
+Layers are classes responsible for one single aspect of a performance test.
 They are organized in three categories:

 - **system**: anything that sets up and tears down some resources or services